sp-dci/.github/profile/README.md

 This lack of harmonisation and interoperability not only impacts on social protection outcomes, but can also lead to a waste of public expenditure.

-## The aim of the Convergence Initiative:
+## The aim of the Digital Convergence Initiative:

 Reaching consensus on standards and guidelines for interoperability and thus